SenecaCountyOhio/SenCO-GIS-Guide/Guides/2020LandUpdate.md

 USGS.
 The USGS Hydrography Dataset is mapped at a low resolution, meaning many of the smaller creeks are spatially inaccurate, if mapped at all.

-Due to the precise nature of Tax Valuations, the original land dataset accurately represented many of the smaller creeks and rivers, however, hydrographic line data was never created, and so it is difficult to update this information to reflect changes in the USGS dataset.
+Due to the precise nature of Tax Valuations, the original development of the land dataset accurately mapped many of the smaller creeks and rivers, however, hydrographic line data was never created, and so it is difficult to update this information to reflect changes in the USGS dataset.